baha2jo/credit-card-processing/README.md

     $ cd credit-card-processing
     $ npm run dev

-This command will run both server and client open http://localhost:3000 in your browser
+This command will run both server and client. open http://localhost:3000 in your browser

 ## Running the client test